kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/database.md

 To use Kùzu, you need to first create a `Database` instance.
 The `Database` class requires:
- 1. a `DatabaseConfig`, which sets  the path to the directory of your database;
+ 1. `databasePath`, which sets the path to the directory of your database;
- 2. a `SystemConfig` object, which sets the size of your buffer pool.
+ 2. a `SystemConfig` object, which sets the size of the buffer pool, and max num of threads.

-Both constructors of Database require the DatabaseConfig, so this is mandatory.
+To construct a Database instance, databasePath is mandatory.
-One of the constructors does not require the SystemConfig and uses a default SystemConfig, which sets the buffer pool size to 16MB by default.
+Currently, we do not support the in-memory mode, thus, each database must point to a directory in the file system.

+By default, SystemConfig sets the max size of the buffer pool to 80% of the system physical memory and max num threads to `std::thread::hardware_concurrency();`.
-We recommend using the second constructor of Database that also requires the `SystemConfig` so you can set a larger buffer pool size (e.g., several GBs).
+You can set a customized max buffer pool size (e.g., several GBs) through the constructor of `SystemConfig`.
 For example:
 ```
-DatabaseConfig databaseConfig("testdb");
-SystemConfig systemConfig(1ull << 31 /* set buffer manager size to 2GB */);
+SystemConfig systemConfig(1ull << 31 /* set max buffer pool size to 2GB */);
-Database database(databaseConfig, systemConfig);
+Database database("testdb", systemConfig);
 ...
 ```

+By setting a buffer pool size to `x`, Kùzu' buffer pool is limited to use at most `x` amount of memory.
+Instead of grabing all of the memory at the initial startup, Kùzu grabs memory on demand, until hit the size.

 Also: Do not construct multiple Database instances either within the same process or using multiple separate processes unless you will only issue read-only queries